Mohammed-Momtaz/To-Do-App-With-Local-Storage/README.md

 3. View your tasks in the list below the input field.

+4. Edit tasks by clicking on them, making your changes, and pressing enter.

+5. Delete tasks by clicking the "Delete" button next to each task.

-4. Tasks are saved in the browser's local storage, so they persist even if you refresh the page or close and reopen the browser.
+6. Tasks are saved in the browser's local storage, so they persist even if you refresh the page or close and reopen the browser.

+## Features

+- Add tasks
+- Edit tasks
+- Delete tasks
+- Persistent storage using local storage
+- Simple and user-friendly interface

 ## Contributing